 Tooth decay takes place step-by-step and it all begins with bacterial growth.
 Your mouth is a hub for both good, and bad bacteria.
-Good bacteria regulates the effects of bad bacteria, and helps you fight off diseases.
-When you eat certain foods rich in carbs and sugars, your mouth teems up with the bad bacteria which feed on these foods.
+Good bacteria regulate the effects of bad bacteria and help you fight off diseases.
+When you eat certain foods rich in carbs and sugars, your mouth teams up with the bad bacteria which feed on these foods.
 The bacteria in your mouth form plaque which produces acids that eat away the tooth.
 This results to teeth decay and you may even lose them if you don’t treat them in time.

 Treating Tooth Decay

 Treatments for tooth decay depend on the severity of the problem.
 If the decay is diagnosed early, before it forms a cavity, you’re lucky!
 You can stop it by getting fluoride supplements like toothpaste and other fluoride treatments.
 That’s one good reason to push yourself for a visit to your dentist.

 If the decay has already attacked your tooth enamel, you may need some of these treatments:

 - Tooth fillings: A filling to fill the cavity, in the tooth.
 Your dentist removes the decay and fills the hole with a filling material.

 - Crowns: If the decay is severe and a large amount of decay needs to be removed, a crown is used as a replacement for the damaged part of your tooth.
 They are made of metal or porcelain and are fixed covering the damaged part of your tooth.